AllskyTeam/allsky/README.md

 <!-- =============================================================================== -->
 ## Requirements

-You will need the following:
+In order to run the Allsky software you need:

  * A Raspberry Pi Zero 2, Pi 2, Pi 3, Pi 4, or Pi 5.
- * A camera:
+ * One of the following:
-    * Almost any ZWO camera
+    * Any ZWO camera.
-    * A Raspberry Pi HQ, Module 3, or Version 1
+    * A Raspberry Pi or Pi-compatible camera that is supported by libcamera.
-    * An RPi-compatible camera: imx290 60.00 fps, ArduCam 16 MP, ArduCam 64 MP, ArduCam 462, or Waveshare imx219-d160.

 &nbsp;
 > __NOTES:__
 >	- Only the Raspberry Pi OS is supported.
 Other operating systems like Ubuntu are NOT supported.
 If possible use the newest Bookworm 64-bit release.
-Bullseye will also work. __Buster support will be dropped in the next release__.
+Bullseye will also work. __Buster support will be dropped in the next major release__.
->	- The ZWO ASI120-series cameras are __not__ recommended due to their tendency to produce a lot of errors.
+>	- The ZWO ASI120-series cameras are __not__ recommended due to their tendency to produce errors and poor-quality images.
 >	- The Pi Zero with its limited memory and _very_ limited CPU power is not recommended.
 You probably won't be able to create keograms, startrails, or timelapse videos.
 >	- The Pi Zero 2 with its limited memory and somewhat limited CPU power is not recommended unless cost is the only concern.
 Creating keograms, startrails, and timelapse videos may or may not be possible.
 >	- The Le Potato is the only "Pi-compatible" board that we've found to actually be compatible, so buyer beware.